For those headaches, cramps, aches, and fevers, Advil can be invaluable when you’re traveling.

 Both opened and unopened packages will be allowed in both your carry on and checked bags.

-How Much Advil Can You Bring on a Plane?
+No Restrictions For How Much Advil You Can Bring

 The TSA state that “you can bring your medication in pill or solid form in unlimited amounts as long as it is screened.”